 Atlantic sturgeon is an anadromous species that spawns in relatively low salinity, river environments, but spends most of its life in the marine and estuarine environments from Labrador, Canada to the Saint Johns River, Florida (Holland and Yelverton 1973, Dovel and Berggen 1983, Waldman et al. 1996, Kynard and Horgan 2002, Dadswell 2006, ASSRT 2007).
 Tracking and tagging studies have shown that sub-adult and adult Atlantic sturgeon that originate from different rivers mix within the marine environment, utilizing ocean and estuarine waters for life functions such as foraging and overwintering (Stein et al. 2004a, Dadswell 2006, ASSRT 2007, Laney et al. 2007, Dunton et al. 2010).
 Fishery-dependent data as well as fisheryindependent data demonstrate that Atlantic sturgeon use relatively shallow inshore areas of the continental shelf; primarily waters less than 50 m (Stein et al. 2004b; ASMFC 2007; Dunton et al. 2010).
-The data also suggest regional differences in Atlantic sturgeon depth distribution with sturgeon observed in waters primarily less than 20 m in the Mid-Atlantic Bight and in deeper waters in the Gulf of Maine (Stein et al. 2004b, ASMFC 2007, Dunton et al. 2010).
-Information on population sizes for each Atlantic sturgeon DPs is very limited.
+The data also suggest regional differences in Atlantic sturgeon depth distribution with sturgeon observed in waters primarily less than 20 m in the Mid-Atlantic Bight and in deeper waters in the Gulf of Maine (Stein et al. 2004b; ASMFC 2007, Dunton et al. 2010).
+Information on population sizes for each Atlantic sturgeon DPS is very limited.
 Based on the best available information, NMFS has concluded that bycatch, vessel strikes, water quality and water availability, dams, lack of regulatory mechanisms for protecting the fish, and dredging are the most significant threats to Atlantic sturgeon.

-Comprehensive information on current abundance of Atlantic sturgeon is lacking for all of the spawning rivers (ASSRT 2007).
-Based on data through 1998, in estimate of 870 spawning adults per year was developed for the Hudson River (Kannie et al. 2007), and an estimate of 343 spawning adults per year is available for the Altamaha River, CA based on data collected in 2004-2005 (Schueller and Peterson 2006).
-Data collected from the Hudson River and Altamaha River studies cannot be used to estimate the total number of adults in either subpopulation, since mature Atlantic sturgeon may not spawn every year, and it is unclear to what extent mature fish in a non-spawning condition occur on the spawning grounds.
-Nevertheless, since the Hudson and Altamaha Rivers are presumed to have the healthest Atlantic sturgeon subpopulations within the United States, other U.S. subpopulations are preducted to have fewer spawning adults than either the Hudson or the Altamaha (ASSRT 2007).
-It is also important to note that the estimates above represent only a fraction of the total population size as spawning adults comprise only a portion of the total population (e.g. this estimate does not include sub-adults and early life stages)
+Comprehensive information on current abundance of Atlantic Sturgeon is lacking for all of the spawning rivers (ASSRT 2007).
+Based on data through 1998, an estimate of 870 spawning adults per year was developed for the Hudson River (Kahne et al. 2007), and an estimate of 343 spawning adults per year is available for the Altamaha River, GArbased on data collected in 2004-2005 (Schueller and Peterson 2006).
+Data collected from the Hudson River (Kahne et al. 2007), and an estimate of 343 spawning adults per year is available for the Altamaha River, GArbased on data collected in 2004-2005 (Schueller and Peterson 2006).
+Data collected from the Hudson River and Altamaha River studies cannot be used to estimate the total minuber of adults in either subpopulation, since mature Atlantic sturgeon may not spawn every year, and it is unclear to what extent mature fish in a non-spawning condition occur on the spawning grounds.
+Nevertheless, since the Hudson and Altamaha Rivers are presumed to have the healthest Atlantic sturgeon subpopulations within the United States, other U.S. Subpopulations are predicted to have fewer spawning adults than either the Hudson or the Altamaha (ASSER 2007).
+If is also important to note that the estimates above represent only a fraction of the total population size as spawning adults comprise only a portion of the total population (e.g. this estimate does not include sub-adults and early life stages)